NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 It started with the Life Scope TR (BSM-6000) series monitors in the USA market and gradually adopted officially for International markets.
 These are precise statements.

-We must not lose sight of the fact continued repetitions of an assertion without showing any proof does not make it the truth!
+The continued repetitions of an assertion without offering any proof does not make it the truth!

-This is just assertion without showing any proof
+This is just assertion without offering any proof

 Chip makers need huge demand to justify each of their products, so which chip manufacturer is supplying NIHON KOHDEN the variety of analog chips given the extremely low volume in demand?
 If we were to open up the plug of a Smart Cable, what do we see?
 A small PC board is seen attached to some pins of the yellow plug.